sami-dalu/konane_game/README.md

 In a Linux command line, execute the executable from the most recent release using the following command:
 ``dune exec konane.exe``

 You will then be greeted with the menu in the command line.
 When the command line presents you with a list of finite options, you can select your desired option by using either the arrow keys on your keyboard or by typing your option.
-In either case, confirm your choice using enter.
+In either case, confirm your choice by pressing the enter key.

 Afterwards, in the command line, you can choose to play against a bot with three difficulties (easy, medium, and hard) or multiplayer.